Queensland tolls are deducted from your account or pass as you travel.

-If you travel on a Brisbane toll road without an account or pass, you can pay for your travel by buying a pass within 3 days of your first trip.
-If you don't organise to pay within 3 days, a toll invoice with additional fees will be sent to the vehicle's registered owner.
+If you travel on a Queensland toll road without an account or pass, you can pay for your travel by buying a pass within 5 days of your first trip.
+If you don't organise to pay within 5 days, a toll invoice with additional fees will be sent to the vehicle's registered owner.

-Brisbane's Linkt network comprises 70 km of toll roads linking the greater Brisbane area.
-The network connects Brisbane's Bruce Highway, Pacific Motorway, Ipswich Motorway and Western Freeway and helps you avoid city traffic congestion.
+Queensland's toll roads form an 81km integrated network of tolled roads, bridges and tunnels that provides greater connectivity, efficiency and reliability across the greater Brisbane and Toowoomba areas.
+The network connects Brisbane's Bruce Highway, Pacific Motorway, Ipswich Motorway, Western Freeway and Toowoomba Bypass and helps you avoid city traffic congestion.